adamtuliper/Unity-OrksWithForks/README.md

     ````
     ![Coin Tag](/Images/CoinTag.PNG "Coin Tag")

-1. In Visual Studio find the "TODO - destroy game object we just picked up and replace it with the code shown below.
-Our completed block of code now looks like the following.
-Notice how we check the tag of the object we've just intersected (triggrered) with.
-Each coin has a PickupProperties.cs script on it that
+1. In Visual Studio find the "TODO - destroy game object we just picked up" and replace it with the code shown below.
+Our completed block of code now looks like the following:
     ````C#
     if (collision.gameObject.tag == "Coin")
     {